 17th century

-Coffee cultivation introduced into southern India at Chickmaglur, Mysore, by Baba Budan.
-Legends
+Coffee cultivation introduced into southern India at Chickmaglur, Mysore, Baba Budan.

-Modern form of the word coffee first appears in English in Sherley’s Travels.
+Modern form of the word coffee appears in English in Sherley’s Travels.

 Captain John Smith refers to the Turk’s drink coffa in his book of travels.